invoiceninja/invoiceninja/docs/configure.rst

    PHANTOMJS_CLOUD_KEY='a-demo-key-with-low-quota-per-ip-address'

+If you require contacts to enter a password to see their invoice you'll need to set a random value for ``PHANTOMJS_SECRET``.

 You can install PhantomJS to generate the PDF locally, to enable it add ``PHANTOMJS_BIN_PATH=/usr/local/bin/phantomjs``.

 ..
 TIP:: To determine the path you can run ``which phantomjs`` from the command line.

-If you require contacts to enter a password to see their invoice you'll need to set a value for PHANTOMJS_SECRET.

 Custom Fonts
 """"""""""""